Sowing and Transplanting in October

 October is the month that finds us questioning- should we transplant NOW?
 It is also the month to spring into action with seed sowing.
 The growing season is upon us!!

-We base when to direct sow and transplant warm season crops on night temperatures.
+To determine the “right” time to direct sown and transplanted warm season crops monitor nighttime temperatures.
 Many of the cold sensitive crops such as tomatoes, basil, eggplant, capsicum, zucchini can be permanently set back if transplanted too early.
 We mitigate this risk by using row covers and poly tunnels.

 In the home garden, you can provide them protection on cold nights with hoops and blankets, planting next to a wall (which stores thermal heat) or covering them with domes.